Skip to main content

 Communism

-Miscalculations and blunders by world leaders precipitated the Korean War 60 years ago
+Miscalculations and blunders by world leaders precipitated the Korean War 60 years ago.

 On its 60th anniversary, the Korean War looks much like Vietnam, a pointless conflict that gained nothing for those who began it: North Korea’s Kim Il-sung and South Korea’s Syngman Rhee, with the consent of the Soviet Union’s Joseph Stalin and China’s Mao Zedong.
 Yet it was far worse than that: The bloodletting in that corner of northeast Asia was an exercise in human folly that cost all sides in the fighting nearly 4 million lives lost, missing, and wounded, not to mention the devastation of the peninsula from Pusan in the south to the Yalu River in the north.
 Not a single northern or southern Korean city escaped the ravages wrought by modern warfare.
 Public buildings and private homes were turned into piles of rubble, while thousands of refugees fled from the scenes of battle.

-The Russians claim they want to be more like us— but do they have any idea who we are?
+The Russians claim they want to be more like us, but do they have any idea who we are?

 The Russian road to democracy is not going to be easy.
-In the forty-five-volume edition of Vladimir Lenin’s collected works, the index shows no entry for Thomas Jefferson, Patrick Henry, John Adams, or James Madison.
+In the 45-volume edition of Vladimir Lenin’s collected works, the index shows no entry for Thomas Jefferson, Patrick Henry, John Adams, or James Madison.

-In the twilight of Castro’s regime, one of the soldiers who put him in power recalls what it was like to be a fidelista up in the hills four decades ago when a whole new, just, democratic world was there for the building
+In the twilight of Castro’s regime, one of the soldiers who put him in power recalls what it was like to be a fidelista up in the hills four decades ago when a whole new, just, democratic world was there for the building.

-Like a hurricane spawned in distant waters, the full force of the collapse of world Communism has finally reached the island of Cuba and seems poised to sweep away the last vestiges of the Marxist-Leninist structure erected there over the last three decades.
+Like a hurricane spawned in distant waters, the full force of the collapse of world communism has finally reached the island of Cuba and seems poised to sweep away the last vestiges of the Marxist-Leninist structure erected there over the last three decades.

-In 1932 the Communist International paid to send a cast of American blacks to Moscow to make a movie about American racial injustice.
+In 1932, the Communist International paid to send a cast of American blacks to Moscow to make a movie about American racial injustice.
 The scheme backfired.

 In 1932, while Scarface, Dr. Jekyll and Mr.

-It took place in 1948, and it was orchestrated—with difficulty—by the program director of a faltering Portland, Oregon, radio station.
-He persuaded two Republican candidates to argue formally about an actual issue with no intervening moderator.
+It took place in 1948, and it was orchestrated, with difficulty, by the program director of a faltering Portland, Oregon radio station.
+He persuaded two Republican candidates to argue formally about an actual issue, with no moderator.

-In October 1984 President Ronald Reagan and Sen. Walter F. Mondale came together on the same platform in Louisville, Kentucky, and again in Kansas City, Missouri.
+In October 1984, President Ronald Reagan and Senator Walter Mondale came together on the same platform in Louisville, Kentucky, and again in Kansas City, Missouri.
 Correspondents tossed questions at them; each answered.

 Was the Cuban leader always a Marxist or did the United States impel him in that direction?
 A distinguished historian of Cuban affairs examines the critical years when the Castro revolution became a communist dictatorship.